ClickCease

 BrucePac, a producer of ready-to-eat meat and poultry items, has recalled over 9.9 million pounds of products due to possible listeria contamination.
 According to a CNN report and the U.S. Department of Agriculture (USDA) alert, dozens of recalled products have been distributed to restaurants and institutions nationwide.

-Federal Agencies Issue Warnings
+Federal Agencies Issue Warnings on BrucePac

 The USDA’s Food Safety and Inspection Service (FSIS) discovered the problem during routine product testing of finished poultry products.
 BrucePac ready-to-eat chicken was identified as the source of the listeria, which may have affected other ready-to-eat meat and poultry items produced between June 19 and Oct.
 8.